 Google Chrome is by far the most popular web browser today.
 And, luckily, it gives us lots of options when it comes to managing cookies.
 Here’s how to unblock cookies in Chrome easily:

-How to turn on cookies on Mac in Firefox
+How to unblock cookies on Mac in Firefox

 Firefox is famous for its default privacy protections, so it’s good to make sure that you know how to unblock cookies just in case you ever need to: